FREQUENTLY ASKED QUESTIONS

 There’s an interactive map on this website that shows all the cleanup actions that have been registered in the Netherlands.
-Click here to see it.
+Click here to see the map of 2020.
 New registrations are welcome, there’s always room for more cleanup actions!
 Join in by registering a new action on the map or by clicking on an existing action.
 The goal is of course to have as many participants in cleanups as possible, throughout the entire country.

 Who is organizing all of the cleanup actions across the country?

-Numerous businesses, organisations, schools, sport clubs and individuals have taken the initiative to start a cleanup.
+Numerous businesses, associations, ngo’s, organisations, schools, sport clubs and individuals have taken the initiative to start a cleanup.

 What role does the national organisation play?

 Plastic Soup Foundation has created this website to show all the local cleanups and to bring people in touch with each other.
 We are in contact with the global organization LetsDoItWorld.
 Next to that, we work together with NederlandSchoon to get as many participants as possible in the Netherlands.
 We are also in contact with all initiatives and coordinate the media coverage of the World Cleanup Day in the Netherlands.

 What do the organisations and businesses do that have joined World Cleanup Day?

 Dozens of businesses and organisations register local cleanups on the site.
 They determine the starting time and location where they will meet on Saturday September 18st and start their cleanup.
 Some companies help World Cleanup Day with a financial contribution, or with a contribution in kind.

 Go to the homapage and click on the button (for individuals and groups, for organisations or for schools) and mark your location on the map.
 You can look for open clean-ups or organise your own.
 Complete the form with the details requested.